patrickamsler/ml-notes/language-models.md

 - K = What each word offers (key)
 - V = The actual information (value)

 Output vector $Z$ is enriched with information from all other tokens in the sequence.
+And passed to the next layer in the transformer block.

 #### Multi-Head Self-Attention